sekai-soft/rss-lambda/README.md

 1. Download the model.
 Create a new directory `blobs` under the docker compose root directory, download and run the [`download.sh`](https://github.com/sekai-soft/rss-lambda/blob/master/blobs/download.sh) file under that `blobs` directory.

-2. Use the following `docker-compose.yml` file to run the program
+2. Use the following `docker-compose.yml` file instead to run the program
 ```yaml
 services:
   app: